bazqux/bazqux-api/README.md

 To set login/password you need to sign into [BazQux Reader](https://bazqux.com) and go to the Options (top-right corner) => Mobile login.

-If you're developer of mobile or desktop client app mail `hello` at `bazqux.com` with any questions.

 API implementation is tested and works with [Mr.Reader](http://mrreaderblog.curioustimes.de/post/52060909928/supported-google-reader-alternatives-part-two), Feeddler, hacked versions of Reeder for Mac and NetNewsWire for Mac.
 So there is a high probability it will work with your App without any crutches.

-If you're customer please tell developers of your favorite app to add support for BazQux Reader.
-It's really simple thing to do.

 ### Main API endpoints